-Motion - Suspend the Rules
+Motion to Suspend the Rules

-4.3.21 Any Trustee may make a motion to suspend the rules in order to do something, which cannot ordinarily be done without violating these rules.
+23. Any Trustee, including Student trustees, may make a motion to suspend the rules in order to do something, which cannot ordinarily be done without violating these rules.
 Such a motion is not debatable and requires a two-thirds vote of Trustees present at the meeting to pass.
 It may not be used in such a manner that would be seen as taking away a Trustee's rights.